Ng-95/INT-filter/README.md

 # Experiment result
 Experiment result contains preliminary experimental results data and figures.

+## Fig.1
+Upload rates under different probe intervals (INT-path vs. HULA).

 ## Fig.2
-The impact of background traffic on coverage rate and INT header bandwidth occupation.
+Upload rates under different network sizes of FatTree topology.

 ## Fig.3
-The impact of data plane label interval on network-wide coverage rate during system cold start.
+The architecture of INT-filter.

 ## Fig.4
-How the relation between label interval and telemetry resolution affects the coverage rate.
+The impact of degree of polynomial fitting on the upload decrease.

 ## Fig.5
-Network-wide coverage degradation due to loss of packets under Base and Pro strategies.
+The impact of data plane probe frequency on upload rate.

 ## Fig.6
-Bandwidth overhead under different label/probe intervals (INT-label vs HULA).
+The impact of prediction window size on the computational complexity and upload rate.

 ## Fig.7
-Packet loss rate (due to rate limit) under different label/probe intervals (INT-label vs HULA).
+The impact of threshold on the computational complexity and upload rate.

 # INT-filter
 We build an emulation-based network prototype to demonstrate INT-label performance.
-The hardware configuration is i5-8600k CPU and 32GB memory with Ubuntu 16.04 OS.
+The hardware configuration is 20*2Ghz CPU and 64GB memory with Ubuntu 16.04 OS.
 The prototype is based on Mininet and consists of 1 controller, 4 Spine switches, 4 Leaf switches, 4 ToR switches and 8 servers.
-The INT_label include five modules:topology, flow_table, p4_source_code, packet, controller and TIME_OUT.
+The INT_filter include five modules:topology, flow_table, p4_source_code, packet, controller and args.

 ## topology
 Establish a mininet topology and start the packet send&receive process.